krishaamer/green-filter-research/research/literature/ai.md

     fintech companies, aiming to provide personalized suggestions for making investments (Betterment, Wealthfront).

--   There have also been plenty of attempts to create different types of sustainability assistants.
-For instance, to encourage behavioral changes, the AI assistant Sebastian developed at the Danish hackathon series Unleash, used BJ Fogg’s ’***tiny habits’*** model, nudged by a chatbot buddy to help the human maintain an aspirational lifestyle (@unleashSebastianAi2017).
+-   There have also been attempts to create different types of sustainability assistants.
+For instance, the AI assistant Sebastian developed at the Danish hackathon series Unleash, used BJ Fogg’s ’***tiny habits’*** model, nudged by a chatbot buddy to encourage behavioral changes and help the human maintain an aspirational lifestyle (@unleashSebastianAi2017).

 -   Personal carbon footprint calculators have been released online, ranging from those made by governments and companies to student projects.

--   Zhang’s Personal Carbon Economy conceptualizing the idea of carbon as a currency used for buying and selling goods and services, as well as an individual carbon exchange to trade one’s carbon permits (@zhangPersonalCarbonEconomy2018).
+-   Zhang’s Personal Carbon Economy conceptualized the idea of carbon as a currency used for buying and selling goods and services, as well as an individual carbon exchange to trade one’s carbon permits (@zhangPersonalCarbonEconomy2018).

+***Design Implications***

 -   While I’m supportive of the idea of using AI assistants to highlight more sustainable choices, I’m critical of the tendency of the above